Data-to-Insight-Center/sead2/README.md

 Matchmaker:  recommendation tool that selects repositories for deposit using information from PDT; services suite for a hybrid HPC storage server/repository that accepts deposits from the SEAD services.

 IU SEAD Cloud:  a persistent store at Indiana University to which the SEAD publishing services publish.
 IU SEAD Cloud is backed by a large scale HPC storage server.
+Active code base for IU SEAD Cloud now at https://github.com/Data-to-Insight-Center/IU-SEAD-Cloud

 Be on the lookout for a reorganization of this source code repository Fall 2016 for easier use of the component pieces of the SEAD 2.0 pubishing services.